Monday, September 8th, 2025¶

 return False

-We can pull the sqrt function from the math module to compute square roots:
+We can import the sqrt function from the math module in order to compute square roots.

 In [58]: